-Following our full buffet breakfast, adventure out for a day in the White Mountains, returning to the lodge for a hearty, home-cooked dinner, and settle in for a lively conversation by the fireplace, or a quiet evening in your private room.
-In addition to the included meal service, the Highland Center also offers evening programs on weekends featuring films and guest speakers.
+Following our full buffet breakfast, adventure out for a day in the White Mountains.
+Return to the lodge for a hearty, home-cooked dinner and settle in for a lively conversation by the fireplace or a quiet evening in your private room.
+In addition to the included meal service, the Highland Center also offers complimentary activities, including guided day hikes to nearby scenic destinations, instructional talks on outdoor skills or natural history, and in-depth evening programs featuring films and guest speakers presenting on topics from astronomy to winter hiking.
 Guests should call ahead for the daily schedule during their stay.

-Highland Center guests have free use of the L.L.Bean Gear Room, where they can borrow everything from boots and packs to layers and snowshoes.
-The retail store offers books, maps, AMC apparel, gear, USFS parking passes, and last-minute items, and the friendly staff are always available to assist with weather, trail conditions, and other information.
+Highland Center guests have free use of the L.L.Bean Gear Room, which offers boots, backpacks, outerwear, snowshoes, and more.
+Our on-site retail store offers books, maps, AMC apparel, gear, USFS parking passes, and last-minute items, and our friendly staff are always available to assist with weather, trail conditions, and other information.

-The Macomber Family Information Center, open during the summer and fall, is located in the historic Crawford Depot, a former train station renovated by the AMC, and houses interpretive displays, an information desk, and a small gift shop that stocks last-minute hiker supplies, guidebooks, and souvenir items.
-Staff and volunteers provide information services and offer periodic talks on Crawford Notch in coordination with an excursion train that runs on the rail line during the tourist season.
+The Macomber Family Information Center, open during the summer and fall, is located in the historic Crawford Depot, a former train station renovated by the AMC.
+The information center houses interpretive displays, an information desk, and a small gift shop that stocks last-minute hiker supplies, guidebooks, and souvenir items.
+An excursion train runs periodically when Crawford Depot is open.

 The Highland Center also houses the official AMC Library and Archives, with thousands of documents, maps, photographs, and other items dating back as far as the organization’s founding in 1876.